TrebledJ/trebledj.github.io/content/posts/infosec/output-invariant-prompt-injection/2025-05-09-output-invariant-prompt-injection.md

 ---
-title: Output-Invariance and Time-Based Testing – Practical Techniques for Black-Box Enumeration of LLMs
+title: Output-Invariant and Time-Based Testing – Practical Techniques for Black-Box Enumeration of LLMs
 excerpt: Abusing inherent context and sluggishness in LLMs for stealthy enumeration of prompt injection points.
 tags:
   - ai